On-land Programs and COVID Safety Protocols. Learn More

 One of the transformative things that can come from home retreats is having time in your own living space in which you are not engaging in other technology and media.
 This alone is helpful in touching a different way of being in your life.

-Self-discipline – One of the challenges of home practice is getting swept away and forgetting about formal practice.
+One of the challenges of home practice is getting swept away and forgetting about formal practice.
 This is a normal challenge to have.
-It is very helpful if you can be open and honest about this so we can address it.
+It is very helpful to be open and honest about this with yourself and with your teachers.
+Self-discipline is supported by making the sincere intention to practice as fully as you would on a residential retreat, and engaging wisely and compassionately with the hindrances that naturally arise in practice.

-Remember, we will be doing this together.
+Remember, we are doing this together.
 We hope you will be supported by the shared intention among the participants.
 The teachers will dedicate their efforts to supporting you and your practice.
 We’re delighted you’re here.